arinehouse/molecule-binder/README.md

+# Protein Structure Builder

+## A project of the Dali Lab at Dartmouth College

+### Currently, we are working with:

-# molecule-binder
+#### molecule-binder

-molecule-binder contains a Unity project that creates the very primitive skeleton for Protein Structure Builder.
+The molecule-binder contains a Unity project that creates the very primitive skeleton for Protein Structure Builder.

 At present, the current golas for molecule-binder are to get two prefabs that look like simple molecules to snap together when the colliders on their atoms collide with each other.
 Hopeful steps forward include: